-I’ve studied martial arts for about 15 years (with Guro Bob Breen since 2010) and too many martial arts stories focus on experiences of getting beaten up or where you’ve managed to defend yourself and become the beater.
-I thought I’d share something different…
+Breen Academy Black Belt Roshan Wijayarathna has been studying martial arts with Bob Breen since 2010.
+He feels that too many martial arts stories focus on experiences of getting beaten up or where you’ve managed to defend yourself and become the beater.
+He wants to I share something different…

 My wife and newborn travelled to Amsterdam to see a good friend.
 We were staying in a gorgeous 2-bed apartment in the Old South next to the scenic Vondelpark, booked through Airbnb.
 My wife and I had the master bedroom and there was a small bedroom for my baby girl, perfect for a travel cot.

 Temperature was steaming at +25°c so we slept with the windows and juliet balcony open in this safe and tranquil area.